NewForce-at-Mountwest/foundations-course/chapters/ARRAYS_AND_OBJECTS.md

 ```
 1. Print the first high temperature to the console.
 1. Print the last low temperature to the console.
-1. What is the average high temperature from the data set?
-1. What is the average low temperature from the data set?

 ### 2. Weather Object